ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 ```
 gcloud auth application-default login
 ```

-### You have several options for deploying MCP:
-#### Local Development
-Host both MCP clients and servers on the same local machine

-#### Hybrid Setup
-Run an MCP client locally and have it communicate with remote MCP servers hosted on a cloud platform like GKE

-#### Full Cloud Deployment
-Host both MCP clients and servers on a cloud platform.

-> Important Note: while GKE supports hosting MCP servers with stdio transport (through multi-container pods or sidecar patterns), streamable HTTP transport is the recommended approach for Kubernetes deployments.
-HTTP-based transport aligns better with Kubernetes networking principles, enables independent scaling of components, and provides better observability and debugging capabilities.

 ### MCP server Development
 You have two main approaches for implementing an MCP server: